whatmakeart/whatmakeart.github.io/content/making/hand-tools.md

 ## Powered Hand Tools

-Powered hand tools can either be powered from Maine's electricity via Accord or with a battery pack, making them portable.
+Powered hand tools can either be powered from mains electricity via a cord or with a battery pack, making them portable.

 - Jigsaw
 - Drill